iamtheblackunicorn/unicornux/example/README.md

                 height: stdSpacer
               ),

-              /// This widget is the error widget from
+              /// This widget is the info widget from
               /// ../lib/src/info.dart.
               new InfoScreen(
                 infoData: {